o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ## Create a project game release layout

 You can create a project game release layout by using a non-monolithic or monolithic build.
-A monolithic release layout only contains files that're needed to run the project, such as the Game Launcher, the packaged assets, and dependent `.dll` files.
-A non-monolithic release layout contains the same files needed to run the project, as well as the objects used for development such as tools, shader compilers, and all `.dll` files.
+A monolithic release layout only contains files that're necessary to run the project, such as the Game Launcher, packaged assets, and dependent `.dll` files.
+A non-monolithic release layout contains the same files needed to run the project, as well as the objects that you use for development such as tools, shader compilers, and all `.dll` files.

 In this step, you will use CMake to build either a monolithic or a non-monolithic project and specify the `INSTALL` target and `release` configuration.
 This handles several tasks: